CreativeFlume/cf-framework-strategy/README.md

 ** Work in Progress**

-This node web framework abstraction strives to provide a consistent, pragmatic, and smart *standard* for interacting with the node http server through various high performing frameworks such as Express and Hapi.
+This node web framework abstraction strives to provide a consistent, pragmatic, and smart *standard* for interacting with node's native http module through the various competing high performing frameworks such as Express and Hapi.

 Why is it that with every new major framework version, we are left with painful code rewriting?
 How come when you start a new project and you decide on a different